 - This example shows the ‘firstname.lastname@example.org’ user being set up as an IMAP user with SSL enabled using Port 993 for incoming mail.

-- The server name being used is ‘sub4.mail.dreamhost.com’ with ‘Authentication’ set to ‘Normal password’.
-Make sure to only use your mail cluster name.
+- The server name being used is ‘imap.dreamhost.com’ with ‘Authentication’ set to ‘Normal password’.
+Make sure to use your correct mail server name.

 Secure outgoing settings